microsoft/hands-on-lab-code-to-cloud/SUPPORT.md

 ## Microsoft Support Policy

-Support for this **PROJECT or PRODUCT** is limited to the resources listed above.
+Support for this **PROJECT** is limited to the resources listed above.